YAML Pipeline Deployment¶

 Input Mapping¶

-section maps friendly names to pipeline component fields:
+The inputs section maps friendly names to pipeline component fields:

 inputs: